Sifchain/realityspiral/docs/AI_Agents_UI_Interface_Documentation.md

 ```plaintext
 "Agent stopped successfully!"
 ```
-**Description:** This use case highlights the agent’s ability to terminate its own operations.
+**Description:** This use case highlights the agent's ability to terminate its own operations.
 Upon receiving the command, the agent ceases its tasks and confirms the stop action.

 **When to Use:** This is useful when the user needs to pause or completely stop the AI agent from performing any tasks, especially in scenarios where further actions are no longer needed or the system requires troubleshooting.